Birchmont memories: Former champ makes valiant run at U.S. Women's Open golf title | Bemidji Pioneer

-Olson, 28, came up one stroke short in Monday’s final round at the Cypress Creek Course of the Champions Golf Club.
+Olson, 28, came up one stroke short in Monday’s final round at the Cypress Creek Course of the Champions Golf Club in Houston.
 South Korea’s A Lim Kim birdied the last three holes to win it.

 Not only was Olson thinking about winning her first tournament since turning pro in 2013, she also had her father-in-law on her mind.
 Lee Olson died unexpectedly on Saturday night.
-He is the father of Olson’s husband Grant, the linebackers coach at North Dakota State University.
+He is the father of Olson’s husband Grant, the linebackers coach for the North Dakota State football team.

 Olson was 15 years old when she played in her first Birchmont.
 She finished second to Kristi Lucken, while her brother Nathan took second to Johnny Larson in the men’s final.
 The Andersons hail from Oxbow, N.D., just south of Fargo.